What is Economic Life?

 - Assumptions when calculating economic life are that the asset will be operated at a normal level of usage and with preventative maintenance.

 - Economic life can be reduced or ended by asset wear and damage, asset obsolescence, and changes in business operations.

 In some cases, the owner or company will designate an arbitrary number of years to define an asset’s economic life.
 To estimate the number, owners must consider the asset’s net present value (NPV), internal rate of return (IRR), and return on investment (ROI).

 An asset’s economic life can be reduced or ended by several factors.
 Asset wear, degradation, or damage reduces an asset’s economic life.
 It lowers asset performance and also raises the costs needed for maintenance and repair.

 Asset obsolescence occurs when new innovations and technology replace current ones.
 It reduces economic life if it raises maintenance costs, and sometimes it ends an asset’s economic life because it renders the asset’s performance inefficient compared to current alternatives.

 For example, the widespread use of email replaced faxing and ended the economic life of many fax machines.
 Lastly, changes in business operations or business models reduce economic life if it affects the value certain assets can deliver to a business.

 How is Economic Life Used?

 The concept of economic life is useful for accountants of a company, operators of the asset, and company decision-makers.
-For accounting purposes, economic life is used as a basis for the time period in which depreciation is charged against an asset.
-Companies use it to allocate depreciation expenses charged on the expense account.
+For accounting purposes, economic life is used as the time period in which depreciation is charged against an asset.
+Companies use it to allocate depreciation expenses charged for the use of the asset.